4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 So maybe head back for a couple of hours of downtime at your city base.
 For us, after a dip in the pool back at our Hotel Alfiz – perfectly located for walking around the city – we headed back into Getsemani.

 We chose El Arsenal The Rum Box for dinner as it continues to receive rave reviews and they also offer the rum and chocolate tasting experience, just across the street.
-The food and service are exceptional, but it is busy, so you need to pre-book a table.

 They are also recognized for their cocktails so perhaps make time for a one before dinner.